-But the performance of this scheme on the whole has left us much to be desired with warehouses, processing facilities have not been developed.
+But the performance of this scheme, on the whole, has left us much to be desired with warehouses, processing facilities have not been developed.

 Model Land Leasing Law

-Taking note of increasing incidents of leasing in and out of land and suboptimal use of land with lesser number of cultivators, NITI Aayog has formulated a Model Agricultural Land Leasing Act, 2016 to both recognize the rights of the tenant and safeguard interest of landowners.
+Taking note of increasing incidents of leasing in and out of the land and suboptimal use of land with a lesser number of cultivators, NITI Aayog has formulated a Model Agricultural Land Leasing Act, 2016 to both recognize the rights of the tenant and safeguard the interest of landowners.
 A dedicated cell for land reforms was also set up in NITI.

 Soil Health Card

 The campaign to provide soil health cards with nutrient information of soil would help the farmers to educate about the most viable and appropriate cropping pattern suiting the climatic conditions in the region.
 Shortage of infrastructure like soil testing labs is hindrances but it‘s a move in the right direction.

 Read about Soil Health Card Scheme in the linked article.

 Higher MSP increase in Pulses and Oil Seeds